THE ICE CREAM TRUCK GOING DOWN THE STREET

 The anti-climactic scene in both stories follows a disastrous party at the home of influential friends from their own community.
 In both cases the male sharing the office resentfully with the female newcomer set above him finds himself conscripted to see her home, drunk.
 In her apartment, things could go very badly, but as both stories tell us, in these exact words, “Nothing happened.”
 Except in Mavis’s marvellous telling, when Agnes clumsily emerges from her bathroom to embrace Peter, she is wearing “ a dressing gown of orphanage wool.”
 Orphanage wool!

 As for the Sadia Shepard story, I’m not qualified by personal knowledge to give an informed opinion.
-I don’t know her other, well regarded work.
-I know the Connecticut where the story is set, but only through one eight-month academic year in New Haven.
+I do know the Connecticut where the story is set, but only through one eight-month academic year in New Haven.
 I am amused by her impressions of how men who can do nothing well in the kitchen are expected to spring into action as experts beside the barbecue.
 But I can’t express any informed opinion about the accuracy of her portrait of life among expatriate Pakistanis in North America today.
-Although I note with pleasure that Pakistanis feature in the original Mavis story, when a standing weekend invitation by well-placed Canadian friends to stay at their Swiss summer house suddenly ends.
+I note with pleasure, however, that Pakistanis feature in the original Mavis story, when a standing weekend invitation by well-placed Canadian friends to stay at their Swiss summer house suddenly ends.
 “One Sunday Madge said she needed the two bedrooms the Fraziers usually occupied for a party of sociologists from Pakistan, and that was the end of it.”
 Could this reference have been what inspired Sadia Shepard to write this indebted tribute?

 Maybe the fanciful title that I’ve given to this article might have solved all the problems of non-attribution, if the original Shepard story had been graced by it.
 A Publisher’s solution, which I’m glad to offer for future reprints.

-As Mavis Gallant’s friend and defender, let me end by quoting Sadia Shepard.
+As Mavis Gallant’s friend and defender,and her proud Canadian Publisher, let me end by quoting Sadia Shepard.
 “I believe that creating new work inspired by Gallant honours her legacy and might even bring her new readers, something that Prose and I no doubt agree she deserves.”
 All very well.
 But a more definite link with the Mavis Gallant model would send more readers her way, to their great pleasure.